-- Primary Highway Freight System (PHFS)- The PHFS was designated by the Federal Highway Administration (FHWA) based on eight factors, including freight tonnage and value, truck traffic, access factors, and network connectivity.
-North Carolina's portion of the Primary Highway Freight System totals 1,011.06 miles. - Non-PHFS Interstates The BIL included the entirety of the Interstate the NHFN.
+Primary Highway Freight System (PHFS)- The PHFS was designated by the Federal Highway Administration (FHWA) based on eight factors, including freight tonnage and value, truck traffic, access factors, and network connectivity.
+North Carolina's portion of the Primary Highway Freight System totals 1,011.06 miles.
+Non-PHFS Interstates - The BIL included the entirety of the Interstate System - including Interstate facilities not located on the PHFS - in the NHFN.
 The BIL restricts National Highway Freight Program (NHFP) funding on Non-PHFS Interstates in states deemed high mile-age states, defined as containing more than two percent of the National PHFS.
 North Carolina is classified as a high mileage state and thus, can-not use NHFP funding on Non-PHFS Interstate.